Will-J-Gale/GTA-Fully-Convolutional-Lane-Finding/README.md

 These 3 images show the progression of the algorithm

-__Top Left:__ Old model with JPEG training images that have artifacts, trained as a regression problem
+__Top Left:__ Old model with JPEG training images that have artefacts, trained as a regression problem
 __Top Right:__ Trained with clean PNG images, trained as a regression problem
-__Bottom Left:__ Newest model with clean training data, trained as a classsifcation problem
+__Bottom Left:__ Newest model with clean training data, trained as a classification problem

 It is clear that training the algorithm as a classification gave much better results.
 Moreover, clean training data also helped improve the model.